-TASK 3 DEVELOPMENT OF ONE STATION IN THE INITIAL BATCH
+TASK 3 DEVELOPMENT OF THE INITIAL BATCH OF STATIONS

-The goal of this task is to develop, commission, and deploy a hydrogen refueling station by achieving open retail status.
-The Recipient shall also conduct ongoing testing and collect data for the initial batch of one hydrogen station at the following location:
+The goal of this task is to develop, commission, and deploy hydrogen refueling stations by achieving open retail status for the initial batch of hydrogen stations at the following locations.
+The Recipient shall also conduct ongoing testing and collect data.